John Tarleton (American settler)

-John Tarleton (ca. 1808 – 1895) was an American settler and rancher.
+John Tarleton (1808 or 1811 – 1895) was an American settler and rancher.
 He is best known for endowing John Tarleton Agricultural College, which eventually became Tarleton State University.

 Biography

-He was born in either White Mountain, Vermont, or in New Hampshire, probably in November 1808, although one source claims 1811.
+He was born in either White Mountain, Vermont, or in New Hampshire, in November 1808, or 1811.
 He was orphaned when he was seven, and went to live with his widowed aunt in Vermont.
 His brother was sent to another relative in Virginia.